logan-life/blog/src/index.md

 # Hi, I'm Logan Ayliffe

-I’m a software engineer currently based in the Netherlands.
+I’m a human currently based in The Netherlands.

-I’m passionate about building technical solutions to our climate crisis and elevating human welfare through social justice.
+I’m passionate about enabling Research and Education solutions to our climate crisis and elevating human welfare through social justice.

 I [blog](/blog) about stuff I'm into and projects I'm working on.
 I also write short, mostly work-related [TILs](/til).